 Enjoy our curated list of excursions, updated monthly.

-Near Sugarbush Resort is Waitsfield and Valley Arts, a community arts organization that regularly exhibits work and promote the Mad River Valley’s creative sector through its annual Valley Arts Guide.
-ART FORMS: an exploration will be on view in Valley Arts' gallery from April 11 through May 21.
-In the heart of Waitsfield’s historic village is Artisan’s Gallery, which represents over 150 Vermont crafters and is open Thursday through Tuesday, 11 a.m. to 6 p.m.
+Near Sugarbush Resort is Waitsfield and Valley Arts, a community arts organization that regularly exhibits work and promotes the Mad River Valley’s creative sector.
+Th Bill Brauer Retrospective will be on view in Valley Arts' gallery from Aug.
+13 through Oct.
+11. In the heart of Waitsfield’s historic village is Artisan’s Gallery, which represents over 150 Vermont crafters and is open Thursday through Tuesday, 11 a.m. to 6 p.m.
 In nearby Warren, Art in the Village’s gallery is open Wednesday to Sunday, 10 a.m. to 4 p.m., next door to the famous Warren Store.

 On Route 4 are Quechee, home of the famous Quechee Gorge, and picturesque Woodstock.
 On Quechee's Main Street is Glenn Suokko Gallery, a contemporary art space in a historic building that was once the village general store and post office.
 Right across from Glenn Suokko Gallery is the world-famous Simon Pearce glassworks and restaurant.
 Tours of the glass workshop are closed due to Covid-19, but the restuarant, voted one of "America's Most Romantic Restaurants" by Travel and Leisure, is open Wednesday through Sunday for lunch and dinner.
 Woodstock is home to a variety of galleries including Gallery On The Green, The Woodstock Gallery, Collective - The Art of Craft, and more.